Skip navigation

 How to Prepare for the Test

 No special preparation is necessary for this test.
-However, the results are influenced by your diet, and this test is typically performed while you are eating regularly.
-Ask your health care provider for more information.
+But the results are affected by your diet, and this test is usually done while you are on a normal diet.
+Ask your provider for more information.

 The test involves only normal urination, and there is no discomfort.